What is Closing Ratio?

-In order to calculate your sales ratio, you need to identify a discrete stage in the later stage of your sales process such as sending out a quote.
-This will focus your analysis on a specific event and to concentrate on qualified prospects within your funnel.
+In order to calculate your sales ratio, you need to identify a discrete stage in the later stage of your sales process, such as sending out a quote.
+This will focus your analysis on a specific event and concentrate on qualified prospects within your funnel.

 - Quote: A formal or informal proposal for a sales transaction.